 Tuition Assistance Limited financial assistance is available.
-All applications are processed through TADS - http://www.tads.com.
+All applications are processed through SSS, which is owned by TADS.
+To apply, go to https://sssandtadsfa.force.com/.
+The deadline to apply is February 28th, unless you apply after that date.
 If you have additional questions, please contact the principal.